 Free with ads (VPN necessary)

 Vudu is actually more like a renting service, similar to iTunes and Google Play Video.
 Other than the option to rent and buy movies, the service also offers around a thousand free movies with ads.
-This ‘Movies on Us’ service has quite a considerable offer and you don’t have to decline on account of the price.
+This ‘Movies on Us’ service has quite a considerable offer and you don’t have to decline because of the price.
 You do need a VPN for Vudu; the service only works in the US and Canada.
-Cons are the somewhat unclear lay-out of the app and the price of some movies.
-Nevertheless it is worthwhile to see if the movie you want to watch is by any chance available on Vudu.
+Cons are the somewhat unclear layout of the app and the price of some movies.
+Nevertheless, it is worthwhile to see if the movie you want to watch is by any chance available on Vudu.